Foreign relations of China: 21st century

 At a national meeting on diplomatic work in August 2004, Chinese Communist Party (CCP) general secretary Hu Jintao reiterated that China will continue its "independent foreign policy of peaceful development," stressing the need for a peaceful and stable international environment, especially among China's neighbors, that will foster "mutually beneficial cooperation" and "common development."
 This policy line had varied little in intent since the People's Republic was established in 1949, but the rhetoric has varied in its stridency to reflect periods of domestic political upheaval.

 In 2007, Foreign Affairs Ministry spokesman Qin Gang made an eight-point statement explaining the diplomatic philosophy of China in response to U.S. Vice President Dick Cheney's earlier remarks on China's military spending and China's anti-satellite test in January 2007 posing a global threat.

 Chinese leader Xi Jinping presented two pandas to Moscow Zoo at a ceremony with Vladimir Putin on 5 June 2019.

 In 2011, Foreign Minister Yang Jiechi outlined plans for an "integrated approach" that would serve China's economic development.

-In 2016, during the 6th Plenum of 18th Central Committee of the Chinese Communist Party, Party General Secretary Xi Jinping presented efforts for greater transparency in the decision-making process in local governance, which also represents his effort in establishing a positive image of China's Communist Party overseas.
+In 2016, during the 6th Plenum of 18th Central Committee of the Chinese Communist Party (CCP), CCP General Secretary Xi Jinping presented efforts for greater transparency in the decision-making process in local governance, which also represents his effort in establishing a positive image of China's Communist Party overseas.

 At their annual meeting on 13 June 2021, country leaders from the Group of Seven (G7) criticized China for a series of abuses.
 The G7 nations—the US, UK, Germany, France, Italy, Canada and Japan—had been hesitant about acting separately.
 Pressured by US President Joe Biden, they unanimously agreed on a sharp criticism, followed by a similar strong unanimous attack by NATO members the next day.
 The criticisms focused on the mistreatment of the Uyghur minority, the systematic destruction of democracy in Hong Kong, repeated military threats against Taiwan, unfair trade practices, and lack of transparency regarding the origins of COVID-19.
 China has rejected all criticism of what it considers to be strictly internal policy matters.
 On the other hand, the constellation of critics is essential to the Chinese economy in terms of jobs, investments and purchases of its huge quantity of exports.

 China's early success in responding to the COVID-19 pandemic facilitated its mask diplomacy.
 Chinese ownership of much of the global medical supply chain enhanced its ability to send doctors and medical equipment to suffering countries.
 China soon followed its mask diplomacy with vaccine diplomacy.
 China's infection rates were sufficiently low that it could send vaccines abroad without domestic objections.
 Academic Suisheng Zhao writes that "[j]ust by showing up and helping plug the colossal gaps in the global supply, China gained ground."